sosy-lab/cpachecker/CONTRIBUTING.md

   as long as it is approved by a core developer.

 - All branches are protected and force pushes are not allowed.
-  We clean up merged branches and delete them from time to time, so please do not link to them from outside of the project, use permalinks (with the git hash or a tag) instead.
+  We clean up merged branches and delete them from time to time.
+  So please do not link to them from outside of the project;
+  use permalinks (with the git hash or a tag) instead.